zio/zio/docs/datatypes/contextual/zdeps.md

 ---
-id: zlayer
+id: zdeps
-title: "ZLayer"
+title: "ZDeps"
 ---

-A `ZLayer[-RIn, +E, +ROut]` describes a layer of an application: every layer in an application requires some services as input `RIn` and produces some services as the output `ROut`.
+A `ZDeps[-RIn, +E, +ROut]` describes a layer of an application: every layer in an application requires some services as input `RIn` and produces some services as the output `ROut`.

-ZLayers are:
+ZDeps are:

 1. **Recipes for Creating Services** — They describe how a given dependencies produces another services.
-For example, the `ZLayer[Logging with Database, Throwable, UserRepo]` is a recipe for building a service that requires `Logging` and `Database` service, and it produces a `UserRepo` service.
+For example, the `ZDeps[Logging with Database, Throwable, UserRepo]` is a recipe for building a service that requires `Logging` and `Database` service, and it produces a `UserRepo` service.

-2. **An Alternative to Constructors** — We can think of `ZLayer` as a more powerful version of a constructor, it is an alternative way to represent a constructor.
+2. **An Alternative to Constructors** — We can think of `ZDeps` as a more powerful version of a constructor, it is an alternative way to represent a constructor.
 Like a constructor, it allows us to build the `ROut` service in terms of its dependencies (`RIn`).

 3. **Composable** — Because of their excellent **composition properties**, layers are the idiomatic way in ZIO to create services that depend on other services.
 We can define layers that are relying on each other.

 4. **Effectful and Resourceful** — The construction of ZIO layers can be effectful and resourceful, they can be acquired and safely released when the services are done being utilized.

-5. **Asynchronous** — Unlike class constructors which are blocking, ZLayer is fully asynchronous and non-blocking.
+5. **Asynchronous** — Unlike class constructors which are blocking, ZDeps is fully asynchronous and non-blocking.

-For example, a `ZLayer[Blocking with Logging, Throwable, Database]` can be thought of as a function that map `Blocking` and `Logging` services into `Database` service:
+For example, a `ZDeps[Blocking with Logging, Throwable, Database]` can be thought of as a function that map `Blocking` and `Logging` services into `Database` service:

 ```scala
 (Blocking, Logging) => Database